isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-for-lower-back-pain/index.md

 The firm heel counter and sturdy midfoot shank offer additional support.
 These Womens Shoes feature complete leather uppers with a lightweight midsole to give you the comfort and flexibility you need while walking.
 The sturdy rubber outsole offers excellent traction and stability which makes it slip-resistant on all surfaces.
 - Furthermore, the [shoe](https://pestpolicy.com/best-walking-shoes-for-high-arches/) features heel italic technology which helps to realign your feet and give appropriate arch support helping to relieve aches or pains linked to overpronation.
-Those suffering from lower back pain will significantly benefit from these shoes.�You can walk around all day wearing this footwear without joint or lower back pains.
+Those suffering from lower back pain will significantly benefit from these shoes.You can walk around all day wearing this footwear without joint or lower back pains.
 **Shock-Absorbing Mid-Sole **
 The midsole of this Vionic Womens shoe is designed to offer shock absorption and excellent cushioning.
 - Therefore, your feet get the needed stability required to walk all day.